MaayanLab/clustergrammer/README.md

   ]
 }
 ```
+See [example workflow](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use the python module to generate a visualization json from a matrix file.

 Optional 'views' of the clustergram are encoded in the 'views' value at the base level of the visualization json.
 These views are used to store filtered versions of the matrix - the links are shared but the views have their own row_nodes/col_nodes.
 The view attributes are stored in the view object (e.g. N_row_sum).
 Views are discussed in the python module [section](#clustergrammer-python-module).